Duplex vs Triplex for House Hacking: Real Numbers, Real Tradeoffs

 Read definition →Sophia Warren

 My realm is residential real estate investment, with a knack for spotting gems in emerging markets.
+I also edit the REI Prime daily news desk, where I translate federal data releases and operator signals into actionable briefs for small investors.
 Beyond properties, my world blooms in urban gardens and thrives in crafting stylish interiors.

 House Hacking: The Complete Guide